selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## How would your best version live?

-We live within the limits of our body, genes, childhood, our past, family, friends, society, geography, culture, and the spirit of times.
+We live within the limits of our past, body, genes, family, friends, society, geography, language, culture, and the spirit of times.

 This is the river but where do we go?